Does Weed Expire? How to Tell When Cannabis Goes Bad

 Vapes

-Vape pens contain vape oil, and the cannabis extract used to make them does not have any plant material.
+Vape pens contain vape oil, and the cannabis extract used to make them has no plant material.
 Moreover, vape pens are usually well-contained.
 So, if properly kept, vape pens can last long without losing much potency – around two to three years.
 However, vape pens often do not have a fixed expiry date and could last longer.

 Topicals

-How to Tell If Your Cannabis Is Bad
+How to Tell If Your Cannabis Is Expired

 Several easy-to-spot clues will let you know that your cannabis has gone bad.
 From funky smells to scuzzy mold, here’s how you’ll know if you’ve got a batch of rotten cannabis.